Hole in the wall size equals window size, right? What could be easier? Well not quite.

 The dimensions of a reveal will depend on your application – brick, double brick, timber or steel.
 Refer to our standard reveal sizes sizes for more information.

-Refer to the diagrams below as a *general* guide.
+The diagrams below serve as a general guide on how to measure a window.
 Even better, drop by our showroom and a consultant will show you, and answer all your questions as well.

 Diagram 1: Brick construction